The Themes studied by VCE Students in The Rugmaker of Mazar-e-Sharif includes the importance of the relationship between culture and identity

 Private Home Tutoring of English Not an On-Line Free Tutoring Service

 I am NOT an on-line free tutoring service.
 My resources on this website are for general use only.
+I do not write student’s essays for them or give advice on essay prompts.
 However, for more intensive tutoring in a specific area of English, I will visit students in their own homes for private tutoring sessions that are paid on an hourly basis.